 (The Imperial Treasury contains some of the order’s most precious accoutrements.)

-The soldiers came to Vienna in the service of Maria Theresa’s husband, Franz Stephan, and were eventually dissolved in the reign of their son, Emperor Joseph II.
+The soldiers came to Vienna in the service of Maria Theresa’s husband, Franz Stephan, though the guard was then dissolved in the reign of their son, Emperor Joseph II.

 If you walk through the Schweizertor, across the Schweizerhof and on to Josefsplatz square, you’ll find an equestrian monument to the very same Joseph.